vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ### Closing Thoughts

 One benefit of this approach is that it doesn't interfere with using the engine as designed.
 You can still create C# script and use all the editor functionalities.
 You have a choice on whether to implement a feature in a functional or object oriented style.
-Another benefit is that this approach can be done with other engine with a central game class and an event system.
+Another benefit is that this approach can be done with other C# engine with a central game class and an event system.

-I have not run any benchmark so I don't know how this architecture will scale for large games but there is no multithreading.
-Two places that stand out is mapping all the event messages and running the update & view functions for each components.
-If performance is a major concern, the steps to modify the game class shown here are applicable to setting up an ECS architecture.
+I have not run any benchmark so I don't know how this will scale for large games but there is no multithreading.
+Two potential places for multithreading is mapping all the event messages and running the update & view functions for each components.
+If performance is a major concern, I believe the steps to modify the game class shown here can be used to set up an ECS architecture.

 Lastly, it is not shown here but it is common for a component to send message to another component either in the `update` or `view` function.
 One example is a Coin component telling the Score component to increase the score once collected.
 There are many ways to accomplish this in an MVU architecture but the easiest way for me is to call the Events to send messages like so: